PDochev/Data-Structures-and-Algorithms/Linear DS/Queues/README.md

 - **Enqueue**: Adds data to the “back” or end of the queue

-- **Dequeue**: Provides and removes data from the “front” or beginning of the queue
+- **Dequeue**: Removes data from the “front” or beginning of the queue

 - **Peek**: Reveals data from the “front” of the queue without removing it